CSC207-UofT/course-project-csc207-drop-the-beet/ProgressReport.md

 for long-term planning of day-to-day events/tasks.
 The ToDoList is for short-term daily notes.

 ## Skeleton program Summary
-We have built the skeleton for all the classes and interface described in the scenario walkthrough and the commands in specification.
-The classes include the entity classes of Schedule, ToDoList, User.
-Use case classes of ScheduleManager.
+We have created all the classes and interface described in the scenario walkthrough and all of the commands in specification.
+The classes include the entity classes including Schedule, ToDoList, User.
+Use case classes including ScheduleManager.
 ToDoListManager, UserManager.
-As well as an interface Notification that is implemented by Schedule, ScheduleManager, ToDoList, ToDoListManager.
+As well as an interface Notification that is implemented by those classes.
 In addition, we included controllers PlanMaker and Setting for the user to edit the Schedules/ToDoList they wish to edit and change their profile settings.
-The commands include Delect, Edit, Flag, List, Man, Past, PastDue, Select, Today, Add_List, New_Schedule.
+The commands includes Delect, Edit, Flag, List, Man, Past, PastDue, Select, Today, Add_List, New_Reminder.
+We have built the skeleton including constructors, some complete methods and method signatures that need to be implemented.
+We also have tests for Schedule and ToDoList and their use case classes, and they are all passed.

 ## Open-ended questions
 * How would the users interact with our program?
 Android or text UI?